Local Dishes of Yazd: The Most Delicious Traditional Foods and Desserts of Yazd

 Gheymeh Nokhod Yazdi

-Bread-Based Dishes of Yazd
+Yazdi Bread-Based Dishes

 yazd traditional dishes